tomoflahti/electrical-calculator-app/docs/platforms/aws.md

 docker push ECR_URL:latest
 ```

-Your International Electrical Calculator is now ready for professional AWS deployment! 🚀⚡
+...and Bob's your uncle,  Electrical Calculator is now ready for professional AWS deployment.